Who harvests gebana oranges?

 These conditions may seem obvious, but they are revolutionary for Greece and Europe, especially the fixed seasonal contract and fixed salary.
 "No other company in the industry offers that," Sacher points out.

-Greece has recently made changes to its tax system that will likely worsen working conditions for labourers in the agricultural sector.
-As from 2025, farm workers will have to pay taxes on their income.
+Greece has recently made changes to its tax system that are likely to exacerbate the problem surrounding the working conditions of agricultural workers: from 2025, agricultural workers will have to pay tax on their income.

-A bank account is now required in order to redeem coupons at the bank.
-Workers can still redeem them at the post office without an account.
-However, more and more post offices are shutting down in Greece; as a result, the remaining branches are overwhelmed.
+Anyone who wants to redeem coupons at the bank now needs a bank account.
+This is not necessary at the post office yet.
+However, as more and more post offices are closing in Greece, the remaining branches are extremely busy.
 The system is reaching its limits.
-Anyfion therefore expects to see a return to direct payments in cash and a renewed increase in undeclared work.
+Anyfion therefore expects a revival of direct cash payments and, as a result, an increase in undeclared work.

 Sources: